 - Something about job matches your feelings about yourself – I know that sounds horrible.
 But sometimes we stay stuck when deep down we feel we don’t deserve better.
 For whatever reason.

-- Worry leaving too soon will hurt resume – Resumes are funny.
+- Worry leaving too soon will hurt your resume – Resumes are funny.
 It’s how you present yourself — and how you tell your story in your cover letter and in person.
 It’s true some places toss out resumes from “job hoppers”.
 But many don’t if you carefully match yourself to THEIR needs.
 Especially with some networking oomph behind you.

 - Afraid you won’t ever find another job – I get it.
 Especially when things have not been going well in a job (or elsewhere), self-esteem can plummet.
 And fear can feel very powerful.
 The best advice I can give you is to find some things that raise your self-esteem — like volunteering, creative endeavors, helping people with their needs/projects.
 Even therapy.
 Not only can that help give you courage, but you actually interview more powerfully when you feel powerful.

-- Want to have a new job before leaving the old one – I have left many jobs and always found something.
+- Want to have a new job before leaving your old one – I have left many jobs and always found something.
 Although sometimes it took a while.
 In the meantime, I made sure to volunteer so I could show I was not just watching TV all day.
 And I often took temp work / freelance to help pay bills.
 Still, it is usually easier if you find the new job first.

 - Need to stay to learn more before moving on – OK.
 This can be a valid reason for staying.
 As long as you’re not outstaying your need despite how bad the job is — and you’re not putting up with actual abuse.